-In September 2011, Safaricom rolled out a plug and play keyboard dubbed 'Safaricom Webbox' which is revolutionizing mobile internet access by using televisions to provide a big screen internet experience at home without a computer.
-The Webbox, adopted from Vodafone UK, offers an opportunity to significantly increase the number of homes with internet access by using their televisions to display the internet on a big screen for as little as Kshs.
+internet access by using televisions to provide a big screen adopted from Vodafone UK, offers an opportunity to significantly increase the number of homes with internet access by using their televisions to display the internet on a big screen for as little as Kshs.
 4,999.
 Since its launch, the Webbox has sold 4100 pcs and there is a strong demand across the market.